Flims: Sports

 Originally growing as a summer spa town in a distinctly wind sheltered and wide open area, especially since the building of big Hotels from 1877 on, it is nowadays also famous for winter sports (mainly skiing and snowboarding) and is now part of the Weisse Arena resort which combines the formerly separate resorts of Flims, Laax and Falera.
 It is regular host to international competitions such as the FIS World Championship in skiing and the Burton European Open in snowboarding.
 In 2004 the resort was featured in the popular Xbox snowboarding video game, Amped 2, and then in 2005 in the sequel Amped 3 on the Xbox 360.
 Due to the easy access the Weisse Arena cable-cars provide to the mountains, the town has become a popular winter and summer tourist locale.

 Today Flims is a year-round resort popular not only with winter sports of snowboarding, cross country skiing, downhill skiing and sledding, but also summer sports including hiking, rock climbing, paragliding, mountain biking and swimming in Caumasee, a spring-fed, iridescent-blue-water lake.
 The area of Conn is a good point of view over the Ruinaulta (Rhine gorge), an impressive rafting and canoeing aera.
 There are annual figure skating camps run by Viktor Kudriavtsev and Marina Kudriatseva.
 Skaters who have been regulars at the camps include Swiss national team members Jamal Othman, Sarah Meier, and Stéphane Lambiel, as well as international skaters Evan Lysacek, Gregor Urbas, Karel Zelenka, Kiira Korpi, and Ari-Pekka Nurmenkari.

 Heritage sites of national significance

 The Schlössli in Flims is listed as a Swiss heritage site of national significance.

-The mountains north of Flims are listed as an UNESCO world heritage site for their visibility of tectonic activity.
+The mountains north of Flims are listed as a UNESCO world heritage site for their visibility of tectonic activity.